Appearance

 const { email, password } = await getCredentialsOrThrow();

-await refreshAuthCookie.execute({
+await refreshAuthCookie({

 args: { email, password }